Free State of Waldeck-Pyrmont

-The Free State of Waldeck-Pyrmont (Freistaat Waldeck-Pyrmont), later the Free State of Waldeck (Freistaat Waldeck), was a constituent state of the Weimar Republic.
-It was created following the German Revolution which forced Prince Friedrich of Waldeck and Pyrmont along with the other German monarchs to abdicate.
+The Free State of Waldeck-Pyrmont (Freistaat Waldeck-Pyrmont; 1918–1921), later the Free State of Waldeck (Freistaat Waldeck; 1921–1929), was a constituent state of the Weimar Republic.
+It was created from the Principality of Waldeck and Pyrmont during the German revolution of 1918–1919, which led to the abdications of Prince Friedrich and all of the other German monarchs.

-On 30 November 1921, following a local plebiscite, the city and district of Pyrmont were detached and incorporated into the Prussian province of Hanover.
-The remainder of the State was incorporated into the Free State of Prussia on 1 May 1929, following another plebiscite, and became part of the province of Hesse-Nassau.
-The territory is today part of the District of Waldeck-Frankenberg in Hesse.
+On 30 November 1921, Pyrmont was incorporated into the Prussian province of Hanover.
+The remainder of the state became part of the Prussian province of Hesse-Nassau on 1 May 1929.
+The territory is today part of the Waldeck-Frankenberg district of Hesse.